 - During your visits, find out the farmer’s plan of attack for the year ahead.
 I cover a lot of ground and it is important to stay on top of any pigeon problem that a farmer may have.
 The only way to do this is to know what is going on, when and where.
-Constantly driving around can get expensive and is not an effective use of your time.

 - Maps are vital and if you know the areas that are red-lined for drilling, and what is going in and roughly when, weather permitting, you can keep an eye on exactly what is going on.
 This makes reconnaissance easier and no opportunity is missed.
 I try to speak with farmers or gamekeepers over the phone or make a quick visit once every couple of weeks.

 - I enjoy winter shooting because there is lots of variety of crop and food if you keep your eyes open.
 Pigeons feeding will be governed by the weather, and most importantly the night-time temperatures.
 (Read our guide to hanging wood pigeon.)

 - Do not turn up on the day expecting to get out and shoot straight away.